 From India, Delhi

-Backdating the resignation for early relieving is an administrative practice done normally to help the employee.
-Now, as regards resigning now, working as vendor for three months and then rejoining, these are a matter of your personal confidence on the promisor and trust that the management enjoys.
-It is hard to make any guess on it.
+Backdating the resignation for early relieving is an administrative practice normally done to assist the employee.
+Regarding resigning now, working as a vendor for three months, and then rejoining, these actions depend on your personal confidence in the promisor and the trust the management has earned.
+It is difficult to predict the outcome.

 From India, Mumbai